Crypto-to-ERP Journal Entry Export: The Universal Subledger Pattern (2026)

 |---|---|

-The choice depends on the ERP's interfaces, volume, and controls.
-Neither changes the accounting — they are delivery mechanisms for the same journals; the design should preserve a clear audit trail either way.
+The choice depends on the ERP's interfaces, the transaction volume, and the firm's controls.
+Neither changes the accounting — they are two channels for the same journals — and either way the design should preserve a clear audit trail.

 Export is plumbing, not assurance

 The export moves correctly structured journals into the GL; it does not validate the underlying classification, cost basis, or fair value, which remain accounting judgements subject to review and audit.
 A clean export of wrong classifications is still wrong.
-The pipeline is plumbing; accounting correctness is established separately and auditor-confirmed.
+The pipeline is plumbing; the accounting correctness is established separately and confirmed with the auditor.

 Every ERP integration is this pattern

 The core pattern is the same across NetSuite, QuickBooks, Xero, Sage, Sage Intacct, Microsoft Dynamics, Oracle, SAP, Odoo, Zoho, and others.
-What differs per ERP is the interface (REST/SOAP API, file format), the chart-of-accounts structure, and multi-entity handling.
-Every specific integration (e.g. Sage Intacct, Dynamics 365) is a variant, configured to that ERP's current interface.
+What differs per ERP is the interface (REST or SOAP API, file format), the chart-of-accounts structure, and how the ERP handles multiple entities.
+Every specific integration — for example Sage Intacct or Dynamics 365 — is a variant of it, configured to that ERP's current interface.
+The engineering controls that make any of these feeds safe (idempotency, reconciliation, corrections) are covered in the subledger-to-ERP integration guide.

 Practical guidance

-- Decide journal granularity (per-tx/daily/monthly) with the accountant.
+- Decide journal granularity (per transaction, daily, or monthly) with the accountant.

-- Choose API vs file import by the ERP interface, volume, controls.
+- Choose API or file import by the ERP's interface, your volume, and your controls.

-- Keep transaction detail in the subledger for the audit trail.
+- Keep the transaction-level detail in the subledger for the audit trail.

-- Don't treat export as assurance — classification correctness is separate.
+- Don't treat the export as assurance; classification correctness is a separate question.

-- Configure to the ERP's current docs; confirm posting design with auditor + ERP admin — not accounting advice.
+- Configure to the ERP's current documentation, and confirm the posting design with your auditor and ERP administrator.
+Not accounting advice.

-Wag3s Ledger connects wallets/exchanges, applies cost basis and a configurable chart of accounts, and posts summarised journal entries to the ERP via API or file with full transaction detail retained for audit — while the classification and accounting correctness stay auditor-confirmed.
+Wag3s Ledger connects wallets and exchanges, applies cost basis against a configurable chart of accounts, and posts summarised journal entries to the ERP by API or file with the full transaction detail retained for audit.
+The classification and accounting correctness are established separately and confirmed with the auditor.
 See the Ledger product page.

 Further reading